ErrorTzy/writings/papers/WS_Draft.md

 What is the worry when we say something is not "worldly and mind-independent", and therefore should be exclude from a metaphysical analysis?
 It relies on the fact that, what's *out there* does not depend on how we think about it.
 For example, aesthetic values are typically not something *out there*.
 It changes just because my change of mind.
 But surely, the mental-physical causation itself can't change just because I change my mind.
 In addition, if X is mental, then we cannot be mistaken about the referent of X. But it is possible to make mistake about whether I caused my body to move, e.g. when dreaming or hallucination.
 Therefore, mental-physical causation is a good enough worldly candidate for analyzing physical causation.

-#### Causation and Fundamentality through Structural Equation Models
+#### Causation and Fundamentality

 What is the nature of the kind of mental-physical causation?
 It is a change of state of physical objects due to our manipulation.
-Immediately, this reminds us of the manipulationist approach to causation.
-Indeed, the most popular way to analyze causation nowadays among statisticians and scientists is through the Structural Equation Models.
+Immediately, this reminds us of the interventionist approach to causation.
+Indeed, the most popular way to analyze causation nowadays among statisticians and scientists is through the Structural Equation Models (SEM).
 According to this approach, an account for the but-for cause is that, $A$ causes $B$ iff intervention on $A$'s state will change $B$'s state.
 The latter part can be formalized and evaluated by causal models.

 Let's quickly go through the basic formalization to get the gist.
 A causal model is $M=\{U,V,F\}$ where $U$ is a set of exogenous variables, $V$ is a set of endogenous variables, and $F$ is a set of structural equations that determines the value of endogenous variables by exogenous variables.
 Given an assignment of exogenous variables $u$, we will have all the values in $M$ fixed.
 Assume $A=a$ and $B=b$ in the actual world.
 To analyze whether $A$ causes $B$, we surgically set the value of $A$ to $a' \neq a$  and therefore produce a new model $M_{A=a'}$.
 Given the same assignment $u$, if value of $B$ in $M_{A=a'}$ is not $b$, then we say $A$ causes $B$.

 Surely, this basic account does not work in the cases of preemption and overdetermination. ==Halpern & Pearl 2005== developed a more complicated account of actual cause that solves these problem.
 But here I don't want to go into these details.
 Metaphysicians are more or less skepticial about this account not because of its detailed formalization.
-The worry of this approach is that, the analysis irreducibly rely on "surgical intervention" to set the value of a variable.
+The worry of this approach is that, the analysis irreducibly rely on a "surgical intervention" to set the value of a variable.
 But this very concept of "intervention" is a causal concept.
 Therefore, this account is using causal notion to analyze causal notion, which is circular.

-.
-In short, the problem is that, the Structural Equation Model rely on c

-cannot be used to establish causation between physical objects.
-But now we have the causation between the mental and the physical.
-This relation itself has to be worldly.

-In fact, this may be worrying too much.
-It is not the case that, a relation whose relata are all mind-dependent must also be "mind-dependent" in the problematic sense.
-For example, laws of psychology may be taken as something worldly.

-But anyway let us grant it that, the purely mental causal relation cannot be used to establish the causation between physical objects.

-If agency must be metaphysically real and objective, then

-Indirect consequence of the Sanity Principle: establishing fundamentality without magic
+In other words, ***all languages needs interpretation***.
+The formal language of SEM aslo needs a interpretation.
+But if the semantic interpretation in turn requires SEM, then it will lead to infinite regression.

+The standard reply is to admit that the interventionist account takes causation as primitive.
+But I believe more can be said.
+In my discussion on *the Strong Principle of Sanity*, I went into the problem of how to establish physical causation with mental-physical causation.
+But the interventionist causal model is exactly the solution I need.
+The interpretive problem of "surgical intervention" can be easily solved by *the Strong Principle of Sanity*: Intervention is just mental-physical causation.
+Given that we must *adopt* rational agency, we must have an interpretation of the surgical intervention of a physical event.
+And given that interventionist model can analyze physical causation, we can establish a full account of causation with the *the Strong Principle of Sanity* through Structural Equation Model.

+In other words, according to my interpretation, there is no problematic circularity for the interventionist account of causation.
+It analyzes non-agential causation through a primitive notion of agential causation.
+And by *the Strong Principle of Sanity* , we must be able to interpret agential causation.
+Therefore, SEM does not have interpretation problem.

 ## Beyond metaphysics: trusting friends against evidence